 - Frequent sinus infections

-Since allergies are caused by a hyperactive immune system, most people with symptomatic allergies respond to items present in every season (trees in the spring, grasses in the summer, weeds in the fall, and mold in the winter).
-This means that many people with allergies will not have a seasonal component, and instead are symptomatic year-round.
+Since a hyperactive immune system causes allergies, most people with allergy symptoms respond to allergens present in every season (trees in the spring, grasses in the summer, ragweeds in the fall, and mold in the winter).